clungu/clungu.github.io/_pages/contact.md

 ## Consulting

 I advise young startpus on AI / ML
-Sometime offer consulting to corporosations that seek my help
+Sometime offer consulting to corporations that seek my help

 I also teach and held several training sessions on applyed ML.